Manos: The Hands of Fate

 It soon emerges that the master of the house has a harem of wives which he wishes to add to with the two interloping female family members, the nefarious reasons for which are never explained.

-There are many things wrong with this film, starting with an incoherent plot and terrible dialogue, made even worse with the execution.
-The cinematography, continuity, editing, and sound recording are exceptionally bad, to the point that it's abundantly clear that Harold P. Warren didn't have a clue what he was doing and must surely have lost the bet.
+There are many things wrong with this film, starting with an incoherent plot and terrible dialogue, made even worse with the execution and performances.
+The cinematography, continuity, editing, and sound recording are excrutiatingly bad, to the point that it's abundantly clear that Harold P. Warren didn't have a clue what he was doing and must surely have lost the bet.

 Notoriously known as being one of the worst films of all time, and not in a "so bad it's good" way.
 It's incredibly boring, with long, tedious shots which easily could have been pared down to make this a 30 minute short film... and not a good one.